 5. The "Utopian" vs. "Business Reality" Mindset

-A frequent stumbling block for legal and ethics professionals is the "Utopian Answer" problem.
-Questions often describe an AI system that exhibits a measured degree of bias — but one that remains within the organisation's pre-defined, documented risk acceptance parameters.
+A frequent stumbling block for legal and ethics professionals is the "utopian answer" problem.
+Questions often describe an AI system that exhibits a measured degree of bias — but one that remains within the organization's pre-defined, documented risk acceptance parameters.
+Candidates coming from a strict legal or ethics background often instinctively reach for the answer that eliminates all risk, and that instinct is precisely what the exam is testing against.

 This distinction matters most in Domain IV scenario questions.
 Train yourself to read the risk acceptance threshold stated in the stem before evaluating any answer choice.
 The exam rewards the strategist who manages risk within boundaries, not the idealist who ignores operational reality.